uikit/uikit-site/docs/pages/javascript-utilities.md

 The return value is the value of the attribute or `undefined` if used as setter with the `value` parameter.

-If used as setter and the attribute does not already exist, it gets created simultaneously.
+**Note** If used as setter and the attribute doesn't yet exist, it is created simultaneously.

 ### Usage